mameli/mameli.dev/src/content/blog/astro-migration.md

 The other options were [Joomla](https://www.joomla.org/) and [Drupal](https://new.drupal.org/home).
 Grok, are you alright?
 Anyway, let's move on.

+## Discovering Astro

 I refined my requirements, and [Astro](https://astro.build/) popped up.

-I had already seen a Fireship video where he spoke highly of it, and Theo also shared the same opinion in one of his FOMO-filled videos.
+I had already seen a Fireship [video](https://youtu.be/gxBkghlglTg?si=Vu2mMo38Qsw_xo9u) where he spoke highly of it, and Theo also shared the same opinion in one of his FOMO-filled videos.
 However, I never tried it because at the time it seemed pointless to replace Next.js with another shiny new framework.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3xqa0SsRbdM?si=wwQe-dJ1AA7mQvFW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+## The Migration Process

 Before discussing the migration, I want to mention that there were other alternatives I considered, such as [Svelte](https://svelte.dev/) and [Nuxt.js](https://nuxt.com/), but the learning curve seemed too steep for a switch.